gamecreditspay/gamecore-lib/docs/transaction.md

 - `toString` or `uncheckedSerialize`: Returns an hexadecimal serialization of the transaction, in the [serialization format for bitcoin](https://bitcoin.org/en/developer-reference#raw-transaction-format).
 - `serialize`: Does a series of checks before serializing the transaction
 - `inspect`: Returns a string with some information about the transaction (currently a string formatted as `<Transaction 000...000>`, that only shows the serialized value of the transaction.
-- `toBuffer`: Serializes the transaction for sending over the wire in the litecoin network
+- `toBuffer`: Serializes the transaction for sending over the wire in the gamecredits network
 - `toBufferWriter`: Uses an already existing BufferWriter to copy over the serialized transaction

 ## Serialization Checks